-As I write this, I am suffering horribly from PCSK9 inhibitor poisoning.
+As I write this, I am suffering horribly – likely from PCSK9 inhibitor side effects.
 PCSK9 inhibitors are a class of drugs that cause SEVERE muscle and joint pain in many people with a side effect of dramatically lowering LDL.
+Hah hah.

-I have been housebound for 3 months due to SEVERE PAIN.
-I may also be showing signs of an atypical allergic reaction to PCSK9 inhibitors (sold under brand names praluent and repatha).
-I suspect 1st gen PCSK9 inhibitors will be pulled from the market about the day their patents expire and Gen 2 becomes available.
+I have been housebound for 3 months due to severe pain.
+I might also be showing signs of an atypical allergic reaction to PCSK9 inhibitors (sold under brand names praluent and repatha).

 Read first person reviews: Repatha Reviews & Ratings – Drugs.com.